 Just over two years after announcing the impending launch of Yeezy Gap, a 10-year deal between the American mall brand and musician-slash-fashion figure, the Gap x Kanye West collaboration is starting to take shape.
-The heavily-hyped pairing has gotten off to something of a slow start, as “in its first 18 months,” Yeezy Gap “yielded just two products” – a puffy coat and a hoodie – “both sold only online,” the New York Times reported this week.
+The heavily-hyped pairing has gotten off to something of a slow start, as “in its first 18 months,” Yeezy Gap “yielded just two products” – a puffy coat and a hoodie – “both sold only online,” the New York Times reported in July.
 Fast forward to May 2022, and French fashion brand Balenciaga entered into the equation and “a full Yeezy Gap collection was finally released,” a portion of which hit stores across the U.S. – and the web via the Yeezy Gap and Balenciaga sites, as well as via third party retail platforms like Farfetch and MyTheresa – this past weekend, “with more promised later in the year.”

 Since the first announcement of Yeezy Gap back in June 2020, the venture has undergone “product development, testing and learning” from an apparel and textile perspective; seen changes in high-level management for the project (Gap installed former Vampire’s Wife CEO Leonardo Lawson to a strategy role in 2021; he was promoted to head of Yeezy Gap in March), as well as design (original design director Mowalola Ogunlesi left after the end of her one-year contract, and the endeavor now boasts a 20-person “innovation studio”); and welcomed the involvement of Balenciaga creative director Demna Gvasalia, who says that he stepped in to help “give [Kanye] the starting point” for the project.
 (Gvasalia told the Times that the Balenciaga element of the partnership “is now over.”)